smqanpk/Digital-Twin-MVP/README.txt

 ------------
-A self-contained, static web app that demonstrates what an in-house Tower Management System (TMS) with digital twins could look like, built directly from your Site Master Database (SMDB) export.
+A self-contained, static web app that demonstrates what an in-house Tower Management System (TMS) with digital twins could look like, built directly from the limited Site Master Database (SMDB).
 It is meant as a leadership
 demo: a single page, no backend, no database, no paid services, and no build step.
-It plots real tower sites from your SMDB on a satellite map, renders a clickable digital twin of each tower's physical assets, and shows a network topology view of how the sites relate to one another.
+It plots real tower sites from the SMDB on a satellite map, renders a clickable digital twin of each tower's physical assets, and shows a network topology view of how the sites relate to one another.

 This is a proof-of-concept, not a production system.
-The goal is to show that the visibility and intelligence benefits of a real digital twin platform (the kind of thing Affectli / commercial TMS platforms sell) can be approximated quickly using your own data, so you can make the case for investing in a proper in-house build.
+The goal is to show that the visibility and intelligence benefits of a real digital twin platform (the kind of thing Affectli / commercial TMS platforms sell) can be approximated quickly using our own data, so we can make the case for investing in a proper in-house build.